manuhalapeth/rlhf-from-scratch-on-distilgpt2/README.md

 documented across `docs/` with real numbers from real runs.
-The fundamentals came from a guided exercise; everything built on top of them, the architecture, the bug fixes, the missing PPO and DPO wiring, the evaluation design, and this documentation, did not.
+The fundamentals came from a guided exercise; everything built on top of them, the architecture, the bug fixes, the missing PPO and DPO wiring, the evaluation design, and this documentation did not.

 ## What I would do next